Names not numbers

 We are constantly striving to improve our Health and Safety performance.
 Our “All Safe” campaign, launched in 2012, continues to promote awareness of health and safety issues.

 We recognise the value of a workforce in which people from differing backgrounds are encouraged to offer fresh ideas experiences and perceptions.
-Last year, 18% of our employees were female against a 13% industry average.
-Meanwhile, 7% of our employees were from a minority ethnic background versus 5% for the industry as a whole.
+We are also a founder member of UKCG Equality and Diversity task group and have contributed fully to the work and commitments of this cross-industry group.
+Currently, 18.74% of our employees were female against a 13% industry average.
+Meanwhile, 6.24% of our employees were from a minority ethnic background versus 5% for the industry as a whole.
 Our long-term aim is to have a workforce that is at least 50% better than the industry average on all key diversity measures.
 Our equality, diversity and inclusion (EDI) charter details how our people are expected to treat each other: fairly and with dignity.

 Rewards and Benefits